welldsagl/figs-drools-knowledge/README.md

 -  `components` contains all DTOs for Drools-known component configurations, such as 'IndicatorConfiguration'.
 -  `materials` contains all parts of the materials hierarchy that we can create in the right part of the rules: we can create materials, cables or families.
 A family is a group of materials identified by a common code.
--  `builders` contains all the business logic to convert a generic key-value `Map` into a Drools-known component configuration.
+-  `builders` contains all the business logic to convert a generic key-value `Map` into a typed component configuration.
 Builders are divided by common builders, builders for COP components, for LOP components, etc.
-Builders are annotated with `@ApplicationScoped` in order to register them as potential configuration builders onto the `Material rules engine` service.
-This annotation is mandatory.
+Builders must be discoverable from a `CDI` application, so we usually annotate them with `@ApplicationScoped`.
 -  `types` contains a set of utility interfaces (with some default method implementations) that are implemented by the builders.
 We have an interface for LOP builders, one for COP ones, etc.